 This is the only accredited museum, belonging to a cathedral, in the country and it opened in 2013.
 I must admit it was a lot better than I was expecting it to be.
 It’s fascinating reading all about the cathedrals past.
 Starting back at how it was used during the time of the Romans right through until modern day.
 You can even see the remains of the Roman barracks through glass panels in the floors.

-There’s many interactive displays, most of which are aimed at children.
+There are many interactive displays, most of which are aimed at children.
 Jamie really enjoyed playing with various tower building sets and especially loved the snakes and ladders set.
-There’s also 3 interesting 3 minute films to watch at the end.
+There are also 3 interesting 3-minute films to watch at the end.

 We spent so long in here we actually didn’t have as much time as we thought to head on over to the National railway museum.
 For us the visit was well worth the money we paid to enter the cathedral.
 For further reading please click on this link to find out about more things to do in York.

 If you liked my review please comment or like or share our post over on social media.
 Why not pin this post for later?
 Just click on the image below to take you over to Pinterest.